Central United F.C.

 Central United Football Club is an amateur association football club based in Sandringham, Auckland, New Zealand who complete in the NRFL Northern Conference.

-The team was officially called Central Soccer Club until 1996 when it changed its name to "Central United Football Club".
+Founded in 1962 by Croatian immigrants (most of whom were from Dalmatia), the team was officially called Central Soccer Club until 1996 when it changed its name to "Central United Football Club".

 History

 Following a restructure of New Zealand's national league system their spot in the Northern League was taken by sister club Auckland City FC ahead of the 2021 season they subsequently entered the NRF Championship in 2022.